 “We can build the strongest doors, but if one of our employees is doing something potentially negligent, that’s where 86% of cyberattacks happen,” said Stephens.
 It happens in all types of businesses, the experts said.

 From the banking side, the most sophisticated banking fraud prevention solutions can’t stop your employees from clicking on a malicious link in an email or website or stop your employees from sending a payment to a cyber-criminal impersonating a vendor.
-Due diligence and training within your organization are key to preventing these situations.
+Due diligence and training within your organization are key to cyberattack prevention.

 Ransomware attacks, which happen when malware gains access to your device and encrypts data, holding it hostage for ransom, are becoming more sophisticated.
-The Federal Bureau of Investigations (FBI) says the number of ransomware incidents reported to them between 2019 and 2021 rose by 82%.
+In its 2023 Internet Crime Report, the Federal Bureau of Investigations (FBI) says the number of ransomware attacks rose 18% and funds lost to ransomware attacks grew 74% in 2023.

 “Ransomware attacks are growing more concerning and stronger over the last few years,” said Derek Laczniak with M3 Insurance.
 “Ransomware used to involve holding your information hostage in exchange for a payment in crypto currency.
 Then businesses started working with organizations like Frank's and installing sophisticated backups, so now if you don't pay, even if you restore your backup data, they threaten to dump everything online.”